Absu (band): History

 In September 2009, Zawicizuz left Absu and was replaced by Vis Crom, and the band immediately embarked on a European tour with Pantheon I, Razor of Occam, and Zoroaster.

 In November 2010, Absu announced that they would be doing a six-date U.S. tour with Immortal in February 2011 as a three-piece, as Aethyris MacKay had left to join Pantheon I. After this tour, Absu entered the studio to record their next album, titled Abzu (released in October 2011), followed up with a tour.

 In 2012, they released a single through Adult Swim (Williams Street Records) titled "Hall of the Masters," and later a video was produced for the song, their first official promotional video in 14 years (the previous being "Mannannan" in 1998).
 This song was later released on a 7-inch EP, titled Telepaths Within Nin-Edin.
 The band was working on the recording and post-production for their next album before fallout occurred, leading to the disbandment of the band.

-In 2017, Melissa Moore was fired from the band after coming out as transgender.
+The band played the Metal Threat festival at Reggies in Chicago in July 2016.
+In 2017, Melissa Moore was fired from the band after coming out as transgender while on tour.
+She later accused drummer-vocalist Proscriptor McGovern of transphobia in a public statement, where she claimed he told her "there is no place for a woman in this band" over a phone call.
+She threatened legal action regarding the use of material she had written before her dismissal.

 On January 27, 2020, Absu announced on their Facebook page that they would dissolve the band after three decades of existence.
 The decision is explained in the farewell message:

 "After meager deliberation and zero remorse, I have decided to dissolve Absu after three decades of existence.
 Collectively and universally speaking, this decision is finite due to insoluble circumstances, which has led to this ultimate result.
 No amount of time, exertion, formula or fashion can alter my verdict."

 In July 2020, it was announced that Proscriptor McGovern had disbanded Absu to form a new version of the band called Proscriptor McGovern's Apsû.